Ask Slashdot: How Would You Solve the Instant Messaging Problem?

 Google chat uses XMPP essentially... so if you want a well supported platform, that's it right there.

+AIM didnt drop support, AIM just updated their protocol, and pidgin updated its client to match it, with the help of AOL.
+Their message of obsolescence for the client was strictly about that version of the protocol, and was just poorly worded and bad PR.

-Poor requirements statement (Score:2)
+Poor requirements statement (Score:3)

 But more important, the requirements listed are simply out in left field.
 Video and audio are not instant messaging requirements.
 Video and audio are both, by their very nature, dealing in linear time.
 They cannot be "instant".